Protocols & Standards

 - Partnerships between government and industry as well as research and academic institutions to communicate knowledge and help to fill gaps and concerns with public policy concerning traceability.

-- Issues addressed may include, for example, technical interoperability standards for use across the whole chain, or assisting businesses with development of food traceability programs.
+- Address issues such as technical interoperability standards for use across the whole chain and assisting businesses with development of food traceability programs.